sgGoel/cs262-dproj2/README.md

 4 | 10.959 `@2hz` | 11.408 `@2hz` | 65.452 `@1hz`
 5 | 10.968 `@2hz` | 10.977 `@2hz` | 69.472 `@1hz`

-We notice overall, across all three charts, that our numbers are less harsh and more similar within themselves.
-Mean jump times are all below two, mean message queue remain low, and the terminating drifts aren't nearly as significant.
+We notice overall, across the first and third charts, that our numbers are less harsh and more similar within themselves.
+Mean jump times are all below two, and the terminating drifts aren't nearly as significant.
+However, the mean message queue lengths only got worse.
+For instance, our longest mean message queue length is now 23.610 as opposed to 15.265.
+This is likely because we decreased the probability of internal events, hence increasing the overall probability of non-internal events, which distribute messages across the virtualized machines.

 # Testing
 We perform unit tests and integration tests, as specified in the problem statement.